kosich/rxjs-autorun/README.md

 That will be awesome!

-Please create an issue before submiting a PR — we'll be able to discuss it first!
+Please create an issue before submitting a PR — we'll be able to discuss it first!

 Thanks!